-- Santa Cruz County Behavioral Health plans to offer monthly workshops, seminars, presentations, and/or trainings in different topic areas addressing the diverse needs of our communities.
+- other emotional challenges, what resources and services the county offers and where one can go for help. - SCCBHS plans to offer monthly workshops, seminars, presentations, and/or trainings in different topic areas addressing the diverse needs of our communities.
 We plan to offer a menu of trainings, workshop topics, presentations for staff to select from and this requirement, and when available, this will be included in the staff's yearly evaluation. - 1.
 Share what has been working well and lessons learned through the process of the county's development strategies, objectives, actions, and timelines that work to reduce disparities in the county's identified populations within the target populations of Medi-Cal, CSS, WET, and PEI.

-Our extensive planning and implementation process has helped us strengthen our community involvement and stakeholder's participation, including consumer and family voices in our efforts to reduce disparities in the county's identified populations.
+Our planning and implementation process has helped us strengthen our community involvement and stakeholder's participation, including consumer and family voices in our efforts to reduce disparities in the county's identified populations.